top of page

 16 Top Anti-Inflammatory Foods You Should Stock in Your Kitchen

-If you have ever purchased a food or beverage labeled “antioxidant rich” or “anti-inflammatory” you wouldn’t be alone if you have wondered what it means.
+If you have ever purchased a food or beverage labeled “antioxidant-rich” or “anti-inflammatory,” you wouldn’t be alone if you have wondered what it means.

 What are antioxidants?

-Many of these you may already know about such as vitamin E, vitamin C, beta-carotene, and selenium.
+Many of these you may already know about, such as vitamin E, vitamin C, beta-carotene, and selenium.
 Some that are less familiar include polyphenols, flavonoids, glutathione, lipoic acid, and so on.

 What are free radicals?

 I want to point out that inflammation is a normal part of your body’s immune defense.
 For instance, acute inflammation can happen after an injury and include bruising or swelling that will heal over time.
-However, if that immune response and inflammation becomes chronic, it can lead to serious health problems such as cancer, heart disease, arthritis, chronic lower respiratory disease, stroke, and even Alzheimer’s.
+However, if that immune response and inflammation become chronic, it can lead to serious health problems such as cancer, heart disease, arthritis, chronic lower respiratory disease, stroke, and even Alzheimer’s.

 What can you do?

-You can help your body to fight inflammation by limiting yourself to certain inflammatory-causing foods such as added sugar, processed meat, and saturated fats.
+You can help your body fight inflammation by limiting yourself to certain inflammatory-causing foods such as added sugar, processed meat, and saturated fats.
 But you should also look at what you SHOULD be eating.

 1. Berries: Raspberries and strawberries both contain the antioxidant ellagic acid.
-Research[B] shows it makes cancer-causing molecules inactive and stop tumors from growing.
+Research[B] shows it makes cancer-causing molecules inactive and stops tumors from growing.
 In addition, all berries, especially blueberries, contain important vitamins and antioxidants known as flavonoids that fight inflammation; They have special chemicals that control your immune system, reducing chronic inflammation.

 2. Burdock root: Burdock root has been used for centuries as medicine and food in many ways.
-It contains some inti-inflammatory properties to treat skin conditions such as eczema and acne.
+It contains some anti-inflammatory properties to treat skin conditions such as eczema and acne.
 It is also rich in antioxidants to help reduce chronic inflammation in the body.
 One study[C] showed that burdock root reduced inflammation in people suffering from osteoarthritis in the knee.

 3. Artichoke Hearts: Artichoke hearts are full of polyphenols and are one of the most antioxidant-rich vegetables you can eat!
 They help fight oxidation that can cause chronic disease and aging.

-4. Apples: “An apple a day, keeps inflammation at bay!”
-Apples contain fiber, pectin, vitamin C, and polyphenols and reduce the risk of inflammation in your body.
+4. Apples: “An apple a day keeps inflammation at bay!”
+Apples contain fiber, pectin, vitamin C, and polyphenols, and reduce the risk of inflammation in your body.
 They are widely consumed and the second-largest contributor to an antioxidant Western diet.
 Apples not only reduce inflammation, but also help to manage blood pressure.

 5. Cinnamon Tea: Cinnamon tea is loaded with antioxidants that fight oxidation caused by free radicals.
 It is also rich in polyphenol antioxidant content.
 One study[D] showed that Sri Lankan cinnamon is one of the most potent anti-inflammatory foods.

-6. Kidney Beans: Kidney beans as well as other beans are rich sources of antioxidants.
+6. Kidney Beans: Kidney beans, as well as other beans, are rich sources of antioxidants.
 The skin of kidney beans contains the antioxidant anthocyanin, which gives them their red coloring and has been shown to reduce your risk of heart disease, diabetes, and cancer.

 8. Spices: Spices not only deliver incredible flavor, but they also are incredible sources of antioxidants.
 According to a study published in Nutrition Journal, cloves - dried and ground - are at the top of the list for their antioxidant value, followed by peppermint, allspice, cinnamon, oregano, thyme, sage, rosemary, saffron, and tarragon.

-10. Walnuts: Out of all the nuts, walnuts are the top-choice for reducing inflammation.
+10. Walnuts: Out of all the nuts, walnuts are the top choice for reducing inflammation.
 They contain a high concentration of alpha-linolenic acid (ALA), a type of omega-3 fatty acid that is known for its potent anti-inflammatory effects.
 One study[E] published in the Journal of the American College of Cardiology showed that a daily consumption of walnuts decreased the concentration of several inflammatory biomarkers and is recommended for lowering your risk of cardiovascular disease.

-12. Turmeric: This is the spice credited to giving curry its yellow color.
+12. Turmeric: This is the spice credited with giving curry its yellow color.
 It contains a powerful compound known as curcumin, a polyphenol with vital anti-inflammatory benefits.
 You can add this golden spice to your coffee or latte, soups, dressings, and grain bowls, just to name a few.

 13. Tofu: Soy foods, including tofu, contain potent plant compounds known as isoflavones.
 These compounds have a known anti-inflammatory effect.
-Tofu also contains amino acids, fiber, manganese, and other mineral content making it an excellent source of complete plant protein.
+Tofu also contains amino acids, fiber, manganese, and other mineral content, making it an excellent source of complete plant protein.

 14. Sumac: Ground sumac is one of the most powerful anti-inflammatory spices.
 It is loaded with antioxidants and can neutralize free radicals.
 Studies show that people with type 2 diabetes who had a daily intake of sumac for three months lowered their risk of cardiovascular disease.

-16. Onions: Just like their family member garlic, onions are incredibly nutritious.
+16. Onions: Just like their family member, garlic, onions are incredibly nutritious.
 They are rich in several types of antioxidants that have been proven to have vital anti-inflammatory properties.

-Stocking your kitchen with these 16 anti-inflammatory foods can help you to decrease inflammation and combat harmful toxins in your body while lowering your chances of heart disease and other serious diseases.
+Stocking your kitchen with these 16 anti-inflammatory foods can help you decrease inflammation and combat harmful toxins in your body while lowering your chances of heart disease and other serious diseases.

-Author Bio
+Author’s Bio

 Isabella Boston

-Isabella Boston is a multi-talented writer and the founder of Bella’s Attic Studio.
-She is well-versed in content writing, copywriting, and social media strategies with a focus on health and wellness, fashion and beauty, and natural healing as it pertains to the body, mind, and the soul.
-She is also a romance writer and the author of Passion of Flames.
+Isabella Boston is a Wordsmith and the creator of Bella’s Attic Studio.
+She is well-versed in copywriting, articles, research, and medical content writing, with a focus on traumatic brain injury (TBI), autoimmune disorders, and inflammatory illnesses.
+She is a diarist and the author of Passion of Flames.

 Sources